 Only three women in NDA’s list of Lok Sabha candidates for Bihar

-Patna, Mar 28: The BJP-led NDA in Bihar - which has been accusing the opposition of stalling a bill envisaging 33 per cent reservation for women in the Lok Sabha and legislative assemblies has resorted to tokenism when it came to distribution of tickets to women in the general election.
+Patna, Mar 28: The Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) in Bihar - which has been accusing the opposition of stalling a bill envisaging 33 per cent reservation for women in the Lok Sabha and legislative assemblies has resorted to tokenism when it came to distribution of tickets to women in the general election.

-According to the list released by the NDA on March 23, only three women candidates have been allotted Lok Sabha tickets in the state - one each by alliance partners the BJP, JD(U) and the LJP.
+According to the list released by the NDA on March 23, only three women candidates have been allotted Lok Sabha tickets in the state - one each by alliance partners the BJP, the Janata Dal- Unitded (JDU) and the Lok Janshakti Party (LJP).

 The opposition Grand Alliance - comprising the RJD, Congress, RLSP, HAM (S) and former Bollywood set designer Mukesh Sahni's VIP - has so far named just nine candidates for the polls.